(Updated 11/30/24)

 5. Collections Accounts

-Errors on your credit report can hurt your credit score and prevent you from getting favorable loan terms.
+Mistakes on your credit report can harm your score and financial opportunities.
 Common errors include:

 - Accounts that don’t belong to you